Atlanta Nursing Home Abuse Lawyers

 - Financial Exploitation of the Elderly

-Talk to Us About Your Possible Georgia Nursing Home Abuse Lawsuit Today
+Talk to Our Skilled, Atlanta Nursing Home Abuse Lawyers Today

-If we are to curb nursing home abuse in Georgia, caregivers must take a stand against the negligent and abusive facilities that allow these horrific incidents to take place.
+If we are to curb mistreatment and maltreatment towards the elderly, caregivers must take a stand against the negligent and abusive facilities that allow these horrific incidents to take place.
 If your loved one has been harmed while in the care of a nursing home or assisted living home, you should know your options and your rights.

 During a free, confidential consultation at Van Sant Law, we will listen to your case, review the available evidence, and overview your possible options for legal action.
 If we believe your loved one’s injuries were caused by intentional abuse or negligence, we will stand by your side and fight until you have received the compensation you need and the justice you deserve.

-To speak with an experienced Georgia nursing home abuse attorney, or to schedule your consultation and case review, call us today or fill out our online form.
+To speak with one of our experienced Atlanta nursing home abuse attorneys, or to schedule your consultation and case review, call us today or fill out our online form.